Innovation Toolkit / Design Sprint Guide

 Market Intelligence as Input

-The innovation intelligence service provides valuable preparation content — competition analysis, market summaries, and trend reports — saving days of research.
-The market intelligence team can present the "market state and dynamic" at the sprint kick-off, giving participants expert-level context from day one.
+Pre-sprint research — competition analysis, market summaries, and trend reports — saves days of work during the sprint itself.
+The market intelligence team can present the "market state and dynamic" at the kick-off, giving participants expert-level context from day one rather than spending Day 1 on research.

 02